arati-1/reactjs.org/beta/src/pages/apis/react-dom/attributes/suppressContentEditableWarning.md

 <Intro>

-When an element with children is marked as `contentEditable`, a warning is generated because it won't work.
+When an element with children is marked as `contentEditable`, a warning is generated.
 You can suppress that warning by setting the `suppressContentEditableWarning` attribute to `true`.

 </Intro>